Police in Saudi Arabia detain woman in miniskirt video

 (CNN)Police in Saudi Arabia have detained a woman who featured in a social media video wearing a miniskirt and a crop-top as she strolled through a Saudi city, according to a Saudi police statement.

-The woman, who has been questioned by Riyadh police, told them that the video was broadcast on her social media account and was attributed to her without her knowledge, according to the statement.
+The woman, who has been questioned by Riyadh police, told them that "the viral videos were published by an account attributed to her without her knowledge," according to the statement.
+The statement adds that the woman's case has been referred to the general prosecution department in the Saudi capital of Riyadh.

 On Sunday, the spokesperson for the Presidency of the Commission for the Promotion of Virtue and the Prevention of Vice -- also known as the religious police -- said the group was monitoring the issue and taking the "necessary steps" to address a viral video depicting a "girl in offensive clothing."